Training with Differential Privacy: A Gradient-Preserving Noise Reduction Approach with Provable Security: Related Work

-With the development of the deep learning method, more and more researchers have paid attention to the privacy-preserving issues of deep learning algorithms.
 Regarding different privacy goals, DP can be adapted to various stages of the deep learning models, including the input data, the object functions, data labels, the well-trained model parameters (i.e., outputs), and the training procedures.

-\textbf{Input perturbations.} DP that is applied to the input data of the deep learning model is equivalent to the training with sanitized data.
+\textbf{Input Perturbations.} DP that is applied to the input data of the deep learning model is equivalent to the training with sanitized data.
 More concretely, the noise is injected into the input data so that the global distribution is retained while information on each piece of data can be concealed \cite{gopi2020differentially, mcmahan2017learning, kifer2014pufferfish, andres2013geo}.
 This strategy is usually adopted when there is sensitive information contained in the training data in order to defend against the model inference attack.
 For instance, Google proposed RAPPOR \cite{erlingsson2014rappor}, which permits the developer to privately collect the user's data.
 Triastcyn \emph{et al.} brought forward a method that can generate a synthesis dataset with the same distribution as the original data yet preserve the data privacy \cite{triastcyn2018generating}.
 There are also quantities of work \cite{298240} that combines the input perturbation with other techniques to achieve more complicated goals.

-\textbf{Object function perturbations.} Methods in this category involve the noise addition to the object function of the deep learning models.
-Phan \emph{et al.} propose the deep private auto-encoder (dPA) \cite{phan2016differential}, which realizes DP characteristics based on the functional mechanism.
+\textbf{Object Function Perturbations.} Methods in this category involve the noise addition to the object function of the deep learning models.
+Phan \emph{et al.} propose the deep private auto-encoder (dPA) \cite{phan2016differential}, which realizes differentially private characteristics based on the functional mechanism.
 In \cite{phan2017preserving}, the authors design an Adaptive Laplace Mechanism (AdLM), which provides a novel scheme to perturb the object function.
-More recently, Iyengar \emph{et al.} established a benchmark using high-throughout data based on a more practical objective perturbation function \cite{iyengar2019towards}.
+More recently, Iyengar \emph{et al.} establish a benchmark using high-throughout data based on a more practical objective perturbation function \cite{iyengar2019towards}.
 To better calculate the function sensitivity for the noise intensity, some works propose to use the objective function perturbation upon an approximate convex polynomial function \cite{phan2016differential, 287254}.
 The above-mentioned work can be usually adopted before the network training procedure.